volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-should-i-use.md

 * You require very quick initial loading time (most of your first-time users visit your site through **deep content links**)

 ## Summary

+To sum up, **CSR** makes out app faster and more interactive, **SSR** speeds up the initial render and improves SEO.

+But wait, what if we did not have to focus on choosing the one thing, but get the best out of 2 approaches instead?

+That's possible, we can use the **Universal Web App**, which does the initial render on the server, and then **CSR** takes over.

+It allows for a great SEO, quick first render, and good speed when browsing the website.

+But that is the topic for the next article, so stay tuned!